EGPostema/DrawerDissect/README.md

 ## CONFIDENCE / OVERLAP

 You can personalize your desired % confidence and overlap for each model.
 The default is set to 50% for each.
+Numbers can be changes to anything from 1-100.
 - "50% confidence" means that only annotations the model is over 50% sure about will be recorded in the coordinates file.
 - "50% overlap" means that the model expects that different objects in the JPG may have bounding boxes around them that overlap by up to 50%.